Russell Westbrook

+Westbrook has represented the United States national team twice, winning gold medals in the 2010 FIBA World Championship and the 2012 Olympics.

 Early life

-Westbrook was born in Long Beach, California, to Russell Westbrook Jr. and Shannon Horton.
+Russell Westbrook III was born in Long Beach, California, to Russell Westbrook Jr. and Shannon Horton.
 He has a younger brother named Raynard.
 Growing up in Hawthorne, Westbrook and his best friend Khelcey Barrs III had hopes of going to UCLA and playing together.
 At age 16, Barrs was already known to have excellent basketball skills and received college scholarship offers.
 In May 2004, Barrs died from an enlarged heart during a pick-up game.
 After Barrs' death, Westbrook seemed even more determined to excel in honor of his best friend's memory.
+Westbrook never fails to wear a "KB3" wristband in loving memory of his best friend.